legomenon/mouse_remapper/README.md

 The `mouse-remapper` is a utility that allows you to remap mouse events to specific keyboard actions using `evtest` and `evemu-event` on Linux.

+## Notes

+- This utility uses low-level interaction with input devices and may require administrative privileges to function properly.
+- Be cautious when remapping input events, as it can have unintended consequences.
+- Customize the code to suit your specific remapping needs and adjust time thresholds as necessary.

 ## Prerequisites

 - Linux operating system